korniko98/pivot-atlas/docs/artifacts/ip-address.md

 ####:octicons-arrow-right-24: Addresses with same open ports

-If an IP address hosting a C&C server has a relatively unique set of open ports, analysts can leverage this to identify other IP addresses hosting servers operated by the same threat actor or running the same malicious applications.
+If an IP address hosting a C&C server has a relatively unique set of open ports (e.g., `80`, `443`, `5432`, and `6379`), analysts can leverage this to query [host scanning services](/tools/#host-scanners) such as [Shodan](https://www.shodan.io) and [Censys](https://search.censys.io) for other IP addresses with the exact same set of open ports, some of which might be hosting servers operated by the same threat actor or running the same malicious applications.

 &nbsp;